Close Menu

 SaaS Management Enables Proactive Security Risk Management

-SaaS Management is crucial in reducing the risks linked to employee software purchases.
+SaaS Management, specifically SaaS inventory management, is crucial in reducing the risks linked to employee software purchases.
 It’s a comprehensive approach that uses policies, tools, and strategies to see and control the organization’s software usage.

 Beyond financial control, SaaS Management has become the bulwark of digital security.
 Even with reduced financial implications, the security risks associated with shadow IT remain substantial.
 According to Gartner, organizations that don’t centrally manage their SaaS life cycles are five times more susceptible to a cyber incident or data loss.